 The best time to geld a horse is when your horse’s age is from six months to 1 year old.
 Besides gelding, there are several reasons that experts recommend you when gelding a horse at an early age.

-Gelding a horse is a simple procedure that is done via the use of a local anaesthetic and a scalpel.
+Gelding a horse is a simple procedure that is done via the use of a local anesthetic and a scalpel.
 There are some cases in which castration may be too late to perform, such as when the horse has already been sexually active or has had any colic surgeries.

 If you geld your horse at the perfect age, the possibility of keeping control of your horse will be more accessible.
 With good gelding at a young age, horses become more receptive to human handling.
 The castration is less dangerous at a young age and typically requires less time to recover.